Walther von Brauchitsch: Invasion of Western Europe and the Balkans

-By early November 1939, Brauchitsch and Chief of the General Staff Franz Halder started to consider overthrowing Hitler, who had fixed "X-day", the invasion of France, as 12 November 1939.
+By early November 1939, Brauchitsch and Colonel General Franz Halder, the Chief of the Army General Staff, began to consider overthrowing Hitler, who had fixed 12 November 1939 as the "X-day" for the invasion of France.
 Both officers believed that the invasion was doomed to fail.

 On 5 November 1939, the Army General Staff prepared a special memorandum purporting to recommend against launching an attack on the Western powers that year.
 Brauchitsch reluctantly agreed to read the document to Hitler and did so in a meeting on 5 November.
 Brauchitsch attempted to talk Hitler into putting off X-day by saying that morale in the German Army was worse than in 1918.
 Brauchitsch went on to complain: "The aggressive spirit of the German infantry is sadly below the standard of the First World War ... [there have been] certain symptoms of insubordination similar to those of 1917–18."
 Hitler flew into a rage, accusing the General Staff and Brauchitsch personally of disloyalty, cowardice, sabotage, and defeatism.
 He returned to the army headquarters at Zossen, where he "arrived in such poor shape that at first he could only give a somewhat incoherent account of the proceedings."

 After Brauchitsch's meeting with Hitler in November 1939, both he and Halder told Carl Friedrich Goerdeler, a key leader of the anti-Nazi movement, that overthrowing Hitler was simply something that they could not do and that he should find other officers to take part in the plot.
 Hitler called a meeting of the General Staff, where he declared that he would smash the West within a year.
 He also vowed to "destroy the spirit of Zossen", a threat that panicked Halder to such an extent that he forced the conspirators to abort their second planned coup attempt.
 On 7 November, following heavy snowstorms, Hitler put off X-Day until further notice, which removed Brauchitsch and Halder's primary motivation for the plot.